Illustration by Jim Tsinganos (IA Illustration Awards, 2015): Which is my authentic Self?

 3. Bandura’s concept of agency and the question of free will

 For Bandura (2006, 1977), the self is socially constructed through transactional experiences with the environment.
-Analogously to SDT, it is cognitive competencies that enable agency, namely intentionality, future-directed forethought, self-reactiveness and self-reflectiveness.
-Agency, for Bandura, is not represented by the metaphysical assumption of a ‘free will’, but by the ability to make causal contributions to the course of events.
+Analogously to SDT, it is cognitive competencies that enable agency, namely intentionality, future-directed forethought, self-reactiveness, and self-reflectiveness.
+Agency, for Bandura, is not represented by the metaphysical assumption of ‘free will’, but by the ability to make causal contributions to the course of events.
 Bandura’s latter notion is a novel reply to reductionist biology and neuroscience who regard individual autonomy as an illusion created by the brain (Pinker, 2000).
-Following Bandura’s argument, even if mental processes were in fact fully determined by underlying brain processes, the probabilistic nature of physics would still allow for us to draw causal and conditional inferences to sequences of events.
+Following Bandura’s argument, even if mental processes were in fact fully determined by underlying brain processes, the probabilistic nature of physics would still allow us to draw causal and conditional inferences to sequences of events.
 Reductionist arguments are to this extent not tangent and relevant to cognitive ability.
-Habermas’ argument resembles Bandura’s: if we assume that autonomous agency is defined as the ability to respond to socially constructed reasons, it is convincing to conceptualise human agency as a natural part of the social world.
+Habermas’ argument resembles Bandura’s: if we assume that autonomous agency is defined as the ability to respond to socially constructed reasons, it is convincing to conceptualize human agency as a natural part of the social world.

-Identity theory, the assumption that physical states are identical to mind-states, is more an academic proposition rather than a scientific theory.
-The problem of Identity Theory is that it is theoretically and practically impossible to prove that a person’s subjective experience equals corresponding ‘objective’ brain-states.
-Any methodology would require admitting a first person self-report (and all its uncertainties) as evidence to prove identity to an objective account, which would be self-contradictory to its truth proposition.
+Identity theory, the assumption that physical states are identical to mind states, is more an academic proposition rather than a scientific theory.
+The problem of Identity Theory is that it is theoretically and practically impossible to prove that a person’s subjective experience equals corresponding ‘objective’ brain states.
+Any methodology would require admitting a first-person self-report (and all its uncertainties) as evidence to prove identity to an objective account, which would be self-contradictory to its truth proposition.
 To argue with Karl Popper, Identity Theory can, for this reason, not be methodologically falsified and therefore does not qualify as a scientific theory.

 Alternatively, a more pragmatic and intuitive idea would be to understand the mind as the action that the brain (as a biological organ) performs.
-The brain performs the correlated action of mind, which, empowered by the resource of context-separated memory, is capable of remodelling neuronal connections, enabling both upward and downward causation between brain and mind.
+The brain performs the correlated action of the mind, which, empowered by the resource of context-separated memory, is capable of remodeling neuronal connections, enabling both upward and downward causation between brain and mind.
 Unlike routinized minds, the mind can go offline and direct focus on mental content, away from environmental stimuli (Vierkant, 2013).
-By formulating mental content independent of external influences, we are endowed with the capacity to conceptualise competing mental models to make sense of the world.
+By formulating mental content independent of external influences, we are endowed with the capacity to conceptualize competing mental models to make sense of the world.
 The latter is no trivial fact considering that heteronomous regulation can hinder and distort cognitive ability and learning.

 Regarding reductionist hypotheses, research on human memory and underlying learning processes stand on solid ground and there are no reasons, rather than ideological, to reduce the complexity and richness of mental processes and their meaning towards a single-minded, convergent proposition.